fawazahmed0/exchange-api/README.md

 The above formats also work for fallback i.e if `.min.json` link fails, you can use `.json` link and vice versa

-**Warning:** You should always include fallback mechanism in your code

 **Endpoints:**